 Omar Salum Biography

-Omar Salum was born in Belém, state of Pará – Brazil though he moved to Manaus at an early age.
-His first contact with jiu jitsu came on September, 1993 through two childhood friends, Luis Neto and Kleber Gadelha, who were BJJ blue belts at the Monteiro Academy.
+Omar Salum was born on July 22, 1975, in Belém, state of Pará – Brazil though he moved to Manaus at an early age.
+His first contact with jiu-jitsu came in September 1993 through two childhood friends, Luis Neto and Kleber Gadelha, who were BJJ blue belts at the Monteiro Academy.

 The way jiu-jitsu presented itself to Omar was through a backyard “challenges” that these two friends used to have on the weekends.
-On one of these backyard brawl type events, Omar Salum (who was in his mid-teens) was paired up with a small 12-year-old boy, Salum expected to smash the young kid, but instead he was submitted quickly, this left him so infuriated that he asked to go again against the kid and was submitted again with the same position (RNC).
+On one of these backyard brawl type events, Omar Salum (who was in his late-teens) was paired up with a small 12-year-old boy, Salum expected to smash the young kid, but instead he was submitted quickly, this left him so infuriated that he asked to go again against the kid and was submitted again with the same position (RNC).
 He found out on that day that the 12-year-old was a BJJ orange belt.
 This event totally changed Omar’s life around as he decided to dedicate his full attention to jiu-jitsu from then onwards.

 Salum signed up to a jiu-jitsu academy close to his house but did not grow roots under the team’s banner as he disagreed with the coaching methodology.
 Soon after Omar’s friends Kleber Gadelha and Luis Neto invited him to train at their gym (Associação Monteiro), this way starting a long-lasting relationship with this workgroup.
 On the 4th of February 1994, Omar Salum had his first training session ministered by Fábio Monteiro, also known as “Binho”.

 Omar Salum started competing almost immediately.
 His first competition was the state championship in the mixed category of white and blue belts.
 Omar did very well winning 6 fights beating 4 purple belts in the process.
 After this amazing success, Salum was awarded his blue belt with just two months of training.